SaeedNezafat/VueBoilerplate/README.md

+# Vue Boilerplate
-## Configuration Setup for Vue with TypeScript, Husky, Prettier, ESLint, Stylelint, and Vite
+### Configuration Setup for Vue with TypeScript, Husky, Prettier, ESLint, Stylelint, and Vite

 ## About Project
 These configurations and settings are used to improve the quality and efficiency of web development projects.
 They help you to: